kristopolous/2019-november-novel/ch6.md

  * Commercialization and a gold rush commences
  * The technology upends previously unacknowledged structures and creates new ones
  * New power potential is made, undefined at first, then eventually filled as goals and power structures are redefined or reorchestrated
+ * A second, smaller scale wave happens at the end of the technological relevance curve

 The four structures and substructures are as follows